Lemon Macarons on the menu today!

 You can store them in the freezer for up to 3 months.

-If you want to eat a macaron, simply pull one out of the freezer 20 minutes before you intend to do so.
+If you want to eat a macaron, simply pull one out of the freezer 20 minutes before you intend to do so, and let it sit at room temperature.
 It will be ready for you!
 Easy like that!

 How to store French Macarons?

 In general, if you want to store French Macarons, it will depend a lot on what filling you choose for it.

 For example, these Lemon Macarons have a shelf life of about 1 week in the fridge and up to 3 months in the freezer because that’s the basic shelf life of the lemon curd.

 Depending on what kind of macaron you’re dealing with, that might change.
 Just try to get informed about the shelf life of the fillings you choose.